 performed investigations of

-MARINE INVESTIGATIONS DEPARTMENT HEAD: managed and
+MARINE INVESTIGATIONS DEPARTMENT HEAD:

 scheduled 9 Marine Investigators doing marine

 experience.
 Was the first USCGR member to obtain